Manny Harris: Return to D-Fenders (2014)

 On February 7, 2014, Harris was re-acquired by the D-Fenders.
 On February 8, 2014, Harris again set a new D-Fenders franchise scoring record, this time with 56 points, while adding 15 rebounds against the Santa Cruz Warriors.
 It was two points shy of the league record set by Jackson four days earlier.
 He was a nominee for D-League Player of the Week, but Jackson won.
 Harris played 12 minutes in the February 15 D-League All-Star game.
 Afterwards, he missed some games due to an ankle injury.
 He was a finalist for player of the week on March 3 and 10.

-Türk Telekom B.K.
-(2014)
+Türk Telekom (2014)

 After playing a total of 22 games in the NBA D-League for the D-Fenders and averaging 31.6 points, 7.9 rebounds and 3.7 assists, Harris signed with Türk Telekom B.K. of the Turkish Basketball League on March 13.